Mafuyu404/CrychicDoc/docs/en/doc/vscode-snippets-guide.md

 ---
 title: VSCode Snippets Guide
+description: >-
-description: A comprehensive guide to using VSCode Markdown snippets in the CrychicDoc project.
+  A comprehensive guide to using VSCode Markdown snippets in the CrychicDoc project.
+hidden: false
+priority: 0
 ---

 # VSCode Snippets Guide